bloominstituteoftechnology/web-sprint-challenge-applied-javascript/README.md

 - Please **do not move or rename existing files** or folders.
 - Careful adding your script tag in Step 0: the code inside `index.js` needs the DOM to be fully built before executing.
 - Careful if you choose to install Axios using another script tag: the order in which script tags execute is important.
-- If your development server stops "auto reloading", manually kill it with `CTRL+C` and restart it.
+- If your development server stops "auto reloading", manually kill it and restart it.
 - Do not change the `package.json` file except to install libraries with NPM (Axios is _already_ in the `package.json`).
 - In your solution, it is essential that you follow best practices and produce clean and professional results.
 - Schedule time to review, refine, and polish your work, including spell-checking and grammar-checking.
 - It is better to submit a challenge that meets MVP than one that attempts too much and does not.

-**Stretch Goals:**
+### C - Stretch Goals

 **IMPORTANT:** Work on stretch goals in a **new branch**.
 You can branch off of `<firstName-lastName>` by executing `git checkout -b stretch`.